earagon87/talenta365-test/task2/README.md

 # Task 2: Programming Challenge

-Application in Python that receives the number of a excel column and say what is the conversion into letters.
-In the same way Excel does, BUT adding the letter "Ñ".
+Application in Python that receives the number of excel column and returns what is the conversion into letters.
+In the same way Excel does, BUT including "Ñ" letter.

 Test Cases